RyotaUshio/obsidian-pdf-plus/README.md

 # Obsidian PDF++

-This is an [Obsidian.md](https://obsidian.md) plugin to enhance the built-in PDF viewer and PDF embeds.
+This is an [Obsidian.md](https://obsidian.md) plugin for better PDF experience.
+Specifically:

+- It transforms a link to a PDF file into a highlighted annotation, and
-It isn't meant to replace them, but instead, it aims to add some quality-of-life improvements to them.
+- It adds some quality-of-life improvements to the built-in PDF viewer and PDF embeds.

 See [here](#installation) for an installation guide.

 > [!note]
-> - This plugin is in the early phase of its development.
-Some parts are still clunky.
-> - If you like this plugin, don't forget to star this repository!
+> If you like this plugin, don't forget to star this repository!
 I'd also appreciate it if you could [support me](#support-development).

+> [!warning]
+> This plugin uses relies on many private APIs of Obsidian, so I has a relatively high risk of breaking when Obsidian is updated.

 ## Features